 - VDV applicants must meet NYCHA’s documentation criteria to be certified as a victim of domestic violence for public housing.
 Please see eligibility requirements below.

 - Applicants must be 18 or older and earning some source of income (employment, PA, SSI) that falls under NYCHA’s income limits.

 - Once in public housing, households pay 30% of their income or their Public Assistance shelter allowance towards rent.

-NYCHA Public Housing residents pay 30% of their income or their Public Assistance shelter allowance towards rent.
-If a family’s income rises above NYCHA's income limits during their tenancy, the household can stay in NYCHA housing but will pay the full NYCHA rent.
+NYCHA public housing residents pay 30% of their income or their Public Assistance shelter allowance towards rent.
+If a family’s income rises above NYCHA’s income limits during their tenancy, the household can stay in NYCHA housing but will pay the full NYCHA rent.
 However, the full rent will not exceed NYCHA’s flat rents, which are below-market rate levels.
-The flat rent schedule can be found in NYCHA's annual plan.
+Click here for the flat rent schedule.

 - Income: Households must be receiving some source of income (i.e. employment, public assistance, or SSI) that does not exceed NYCHA’s income limits.

 - Priority Documentation: Applicants must meet one of NYCHA’s working or needs-based priorities.
 In order to receive priority certification as a victim of domestic violence (VDV), applicants must meet NYCHA’s VDV documentation criteria.